Carlos Bilardo: After 1990

 From 1990 and onwards, Bilardo alternated teaching and journalism stints with managing.
-He would reunite with Maradona in Sevilla FC and later in Boca Juniors, and have a brief term as the national coach of Libya.
+He would reunite with Maradona in Sevilla FC and later in Boca Juniors, and have a brief term as the national coach of Libya and Guatemala in 1998.

-Bilardo returned to Estudiantes for the 2003–2004 season.
+Bilardo returned to Estudiantes LP for the 2003–2004 season.
 In a publicised episode during that season, Bilardo sat next to the pitch during a game against Club Atlético River Plate and drank from a bottle of champagne.
 When confronted by media, he maintained that the bottle actually contained Gatorade; the contents of the bottle were analysed by a forensic lab, confirming Bilardo's version.
 Within that season, results improved, and several young players were promoted to the first team, including José Ernesto Sosa, who would later help Estudiantes become a contender; three years later, the team won the League title under coach Diego Simeone, and in 2009 Estudiantes won the Copa Libertadores again, with Bilardo attending the final in Belo Horizonte and receiving a gift from coach Sabella—his "lucky" beige coat.

 Bilardo covered the 2006 FIFA World Cup in Germany for Argentine TV station Canal 13 as a commentator.
 In the aftermath of the tournament, Argentine manager José Pekerman renounced the post, and Bilardo's name was floated as a possible substitute.
 The job eventually went to Alfio Basile, who had earlier succeeded Bilardo as national coach after the 1990 World Cup.

 Following the 2007 gubernatorial election, Bilardo was named Secretary of Sports of Buenos Aires province under governor Daniel Scioli.